ABOUT

 ESTABLISHMENTJanuary 2013

-REPRESENTATIVETakahiro Inagawa, Chief Executive Officer
+BOARD OF DIRECTORSTakahiro Inagawa, Representative Director and Chief Executive Officer

-Keiji Atsuta, Director of the Board / Chief Operating Officer
+Keiji Atsuta, Director and Chief Operating Officer

-Takahiro Tsuji, Director of the Board / Chief Financial Officer
+Takahiro Tsuji, Director and Chief Financial Officer

-Takafumi Horie, Director of the Board
+Takafumi Horie, Director

-Hajime Kumabe, External Director of the Board
+Hajime Kumabe, Outside Director

 BUSINESSSpace Transportation Services, Satellite Communication Services